cschin/ai-gent-smith/Readme.md

 # AI-Gent Smith

-We have move the code for our pDFA submission to the branch `pfda-challenge-submission`.
+We have move the code for our pFDA submission to the branch `pfda-challenge-submission`.
 The current `main` branch contain features beyond our original submission and the configuration format has been changed.

 ![AI-Gent Smith](https://github.com/cschin/ai-gent-smith/blob/main/misc/images/ai_gent_web.png?raw=true)